oiraqi/xcommerce-standalone-c/README.md

 # Telecommerce Application
 Welcome to the Telecommerce Application: a holistic and incremental project developed in, and showcasing the C programming language.
+Telecommerce Application is part of the overarching [XCommerce](https://github.com/oiraqi/xcommerce) meta-project.

 ## Overview
 Intergalactic Ltd. makes a catalog of its products available both online (on its website) and offline (printed format).
 Customers browse the catalog (online or offline), and call Intergalactic to order selected products (hence *Tele*commerce).
 An Intergalactic employee answers calls, receives and processes orders.